What is the point of Digital Health?

 Cancer Research UK states its strategy is to help increase cancer survival rates from less than a quarter in the 1970s, to half today, and up to three-quarters in the next 20 years.
 Success with these aims would represent an achievement close to the impact of vaccines on infectious diseases in the 20th century.

-This success could be leading to the law of unintended consequences.
+This success could be leading to a law of unintended consequences.
 An increasingly common experience for modern middle-aged adults is to care for chronically ill parents living into long old age.
 Reflecting on both of his parents living into their late 80s/early 90s with debilitating degenerative conditions, a friend said recently: "People are living too long now, its as simple as that."

 Challenging questions arise: How long do we want to live - 120, 150, 200 years?!
 Is the focus on eradicating all diseases, and by extension all causes of death, still appropriate?
 Should we retune medical intervention to accept current average life spans as "natural" and focus instead on quality of life while we are here?

-So, I asked Dr. Cécile Monteil, a Paris-based paediatric physician and start up entrepreneur: "Is eradicating all disease and exponentially increasing life expectancy the true aim of modern doctors?"
+I asked Dr. Cécile Monteil, a Paris-based paediatric physician and start up entrepreneur: "Is eradicating all disease and exponentially increasing life expectancy the true aim of modern doctors?"
 Dr Monteil says she does not believe she and her colleagues are focused blindly on increased life for its own sake.
 The emphasis instead is on helping patients to reach a high quality of life throughout a full natural length of life.

 This focus on quality of living is echoed in the British Heart Foundation's forward aims: "... coronary heart disease remains the single largest cause of death in the UK, quality of life is diminished for millions living with cardiovascular disease and each day seemingly healthy young people die suddenly from a heart rhythm disturbance.
 Only when we fully understand the molecular processes underlying these events will we be able to neutralise their threat."